JENOVAAbsolute/128-Bit-Bay-Software/README.md

 # EDITING SOFTWARE

-### ARTRAGE 6

-A very handy application which will allow you to paint, sketch and draw in a very modern looking working environment.

-Features:
-* Watercolors, oil palettes, pens and brushes
-* Easy to use interface
-* Allows you to use menus to categorize all the functions
-* Import images for further processing and editing

-Download:
-`aHR0cHM6Ly93d3cubWVkaWFmaXJlLmNvbS9maWxlLzZxbmlnMGhxZjdxdnJwNC9BcnRSYWdlXzYuN3ovZmlsZQ==`

-**Installation steps:**
-1. Extract the downloaded file
-2. Run "install_artrage_6_windows.exe"
-3. Install the program wherever you want
-4. Check the image below
-5. Copy the crack files inside the x64 or x86 folder
-6. Paste the cracked exe files into ArtRage's install folder where the original files are located
-7. Click yes to replace
-8. Launch ArtRage, and click "Cancel" when asked for updates
-9. Done

-* * *
 ### TOPAZ GIGAPIXEL AI

 Enlarging your image without losing detail has always been impossible… until now.
 Enlarge your photos up to 600% while perfectly preserving image quality.